Tag Archives: Celia Imrie

 Love Sarah (2020), Rupert Penry-Jones, Shelley Conn

 I found Love Sarah very watchable if you’re in the mood for what it offers.
 My favourite moment has to be the scene when the camera focuses on the pouring of chocolate sauce.
-Such good memories!
+Such sweet memories!

-Happy Film Loving
+Happy Film Loving,

 G